Olema Oncology Reports Third Quarter 2023 Financial Results and Provides Corporate Update

-- Initial clinical data for OP-1250 in combination with CDK 4/6 inhibitor, palbociclib, to be presented at the 2022 San Antonio Breast Cancer Symposium (SABCS)
+- New clinical data for palazestrant (OP-1250) in combination with CDK4/6 inhibitors to be presented at the 2023 San Antonio Breast Cancer Symposium (SABCS) in December

-- Strong cash, cash equivalents and marketable securities position of $222.6 million as of September 30, 2022, sufficient to support execution of clinical, research and operational goals into the second half of 2024
+- Strong cash, cash equivalents and marketable securities position of $276.9 million as of September 30, 2023

 SAN FRANCISCO, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Olema Pharmaceuticals, Inc. (“Olema” or “Olema Oncology,” Nasdaq: OLMA), a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women’s cancers, today reported third quarter financial results for the period ended September 30, 2022, and provided a business update.
+07, 2023 (GLOBE NEWSWIRE) -- Olema Pharmaceuticals, Inc. (“Olema”, “Olema Oncology”, Nasdaq: OLMA), a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women’s cancers, today reported financial results for the third quarter ended September 30, 2023, and provided a corporate update.

 Recent Corporate Highlights

-- Present preliminary Phase 1b dose escalation study data in combination with CDK4/6 inhibitor, palbociclib, at the 2022 San Antonio Breast Cancer Symposium in December.
+- Present palazestrant interim Phase 1b/2 clinical study results in combination with CDK4/6 inhibitor, palbociclib, as a Poster Spotlight Discussion at the 2023 San Antonio Breast Cancer Symposium (SABCS) in December 2023.

 About Olema Oncology

 Olema Oncology is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women’s cancers.
-Olema’s lead product candidate, OP-1250, is a proprietary, orally-available small molecule with dual activity as both a complete estrogen receptor (ER) antagonist (CERAN) and a selective ER degrader (SERD).
-It is currently being evaluated both as a single agent in an ongoing Phase 2 clinical trial, and in combination with CDK 4/6 inhibitors (palbociclib and ribociclib) and a PI3Ka inhibitor (alpelisib), in patients with recurrent, locally advanced or metastatic ER-positive (ER+), human epidermal growth factor receptor 2-negative (HER2-) breast cancer.
-OP-1250 has been granted FDA Fast Track designation.
+Olema’s lead product candidate, palazestrant (OP-1250), is a proprietary, orally-available small molecule with dual activity as both a complete estrogen receptor (ER) antagonist (CERAN) and a selective ER degrader (SERD).
+It is currently being evaluated both as a single agent in an ongoing Phase 3 clinical trial, and in combination with CDK4/6 inhibitors (palbociclib and ribociclib) and a PI3Ka inhibitor (alpelisib), in patients with recurrent, locally advanced or metastatic ER-positive (ER+), human epidermal growth factor receptor 2-negative (HER2-) breast cancer.
+Palazestrant has been granted FDA Fast Track designation for the treatment of ER+/HER2- metastatic breast cancer that has progressed following one or more lines of endocrine therapy with at least one line given in combination with a CDK4/6 inhibitor.
 Olema is headquartered in San Francisco and has operations in Cambridge, Massachusetts.
+For more information, please visit us at www.olema.com, or follow us on Twitter and LinkedIn.

 Non-GAAP Financial Information